garg-prashant/python-ds-algo/README.md

 This project also features several algorithms implemented in Python.
 You can explore the source code for each of them:

 - [Top K Elements](algorithms/tok_k_elements.py): Functions to find the k largest and k smallest elements in an array, and to search in a heap.
+- [Fibonacci](algorithms/fibonacci.py): Functions to calculate the nth Fibonacci number using simple recursion, recursion with memoization, top-down dynamic programming, and space efficient dynamic programming.